Robert Baden-Powell, 1st Baron Baden-Powell: Early life

-Baden-Powell was the penultimate son of Baden Powell, the Savilian Professor of Geometry at the University of Oxford and Church of England priest, and his third wife, Henrietta Grace née Smyth, eldest daughter of Admiral William Henry Smyth.
+Baden-Powell was the second youngest son of Baden Powell, the Savilian Professor of Geometry at the University of Oxford and Church of England priest, and his third wife, Henrietta Grace née Smyth, eldest daughter of Admiral William Henry Smyth.
 After his father died in 1860, his mother, to identify her children with her late husband's fame, styled the family name Baden-Powell.
 The name was eventually legally changed by Royal Licence on 30 April 1902.
 Baden-Powell's father's family originated in Suffolk.
 His mother's earliest known Smyth ancestor was a Royalist American colonist; her mother's father Thomas Warington was the British Consul in Naples around 1800.

 Baden-Powell was born Robert Stephenson Smyth Powell at 6 Stanhope Street (now 11 Stanhope Terrace), Paddington, London, on 22 February 1857.
 He was called Stephe (pronounced "Stevie") by his family.
 He was named after his godfather, Robert Stephenson, the railway and civil engineer, and his third name was his mother's surname.
 Baden-Powell had four older half-siblings from the second of his father's two previous marriages and was the fifth surviving child of his father's third marriage: